Pete Buttigieg: Post-presidential campaign

 In April 2020, Buttigieg launched Win The Era PAC, a new super PAC to raise money and distribute it to down-ballot Democrats.
 The PAC focused on local elected positions, and its list of endorsements included candidates such as Jaime Harrison, Cal Cunningham, Gina Ortiz Jones, Christine Hunschofsky, and Levar Stoney.
 On June 8, 2020, the University of Notre Dame announced that it had hired Buttigieg as a teacher and researcher for the 2020–21 academic year.
 Also, in October 2020, Buttigieg released his second book, Trust: America's Best Chance.

 Buttigieg acted as a surrogate for Biden's campaign in the general election.
 He delivered a speech on the closing night of the 2020 Democratic National Convention, and also announced Indiana's votes during the convention's roll call.
-On September 5, 2020, Buttigieg was announced to be a member of the advisory council of the Biden-Harris Transition Team, which was planning the presidential transition of Joe Biden.
-Ahead of the vice presidential debate, Buttigieg played the role as a stand-in for Republican vice president Mike Pence in Democratic to prepare vice presidential nominee Kamala Harris.
+On September 5, 2020, Buttigieg was announced to be a member of the advisory council of the Biden-Harris Transition Team that was planning the presidential transition of Joe Biden.
+Ahead of the vice presidential debate, Buttigieg played the role as a stand-in for Republican vice president Mike Pence to prepare vice-presidential nominee Kamala Harris.
 Buttigieg was selected to perform this role because of his experience working with Pence during their simultaneous tenures as mayor of South Bend and governor of Indiana, respectively.

-Secretary of Transportation
+Secretary of Transportation (2021–2025)

+Nomination and confirmation

 Following the end of his presidential campaign, Buttigieg was considered a possible Cabinet appointee in Joe Biden's administration.
 After Biden was declared the winner of the election on November 7, 2020, Buttigieg was again mentioned as a possible nominee for Secretary of Veterans Affairs, Ambassador to the United Nations, Ambassador to China or Secretary of Transportation.
 On December 15, 2020, Biden announced that he would nominate Buttigieg as his Secretary of Transportation.
 The Senate Commerce Committee advanced Buttigieg's nomination to the full Senate with a vote of 21–3.
-Buttigieg was confirmed on February 2, 2021, with a vote of 86–13; and was sworn in the next morning.
+Buttigieg was confirmed on February 2, 2021, with a vote of 86–13, and was sworn in the next morning.